 Record and edit drum tracks

-To make sure multitrack drums are time aligned when you record and edit them, create a group for the drum tracks, record and edit the drum tracks as a group, then flatten and merge the takes after you're done recording and editing.
+To make sure multi-track drums are time aligned when you record and edit them, create a group for the drum tracks, record and edit the drum tracks as a group, then flatten and merge the takes after you've finished recording and editing.